ChipHennig/Flippy/README.md

-Join Flippy the Penguin on his adventure!
+Join Flippy the penguin on his adventure!

+After downloading go to FINAL BUILD folder and run FlippyGameJam.exe